Best Sprinkler Review – Top 5 Coolest List for December, 2022 with Buying Guide

 4. Green Thumb GT50910 Oscillating Sprinkler

 The Green Thumb is our budget selection.
-Although it’s mostly plastic (with a curved aluminum spray tube), it should hold up through at least several summers while it waters large rectangular areas of your lawn and give the kids some great sprays to run through or dodge as it rolls back and forth.
+Although it’s mostly plastic (with a curved aluminum spray tube), it should hold up through at least several summers while it waters large rectangular areas of your lawn and gives the kids some great sprays to run through or dodge as it rolls back and forth.

 The Groom+Style review team liked that fact that the 17 jets don’t get plugged with gunk easily (unlike most oscillating models), as well as the somewhat-clunky “dial-a-rain” knob that lets you adjust the coverage area of the sprinkler more effectively than you’d expect on a cheap model.